Microwave radiometry of a quantum-critical, hybrid Josephson array: Circuit model

+Fixing parameters from the normal state, we can then infer a device inductance $X_\mathrm{L}$ at each gate voltage in the superconducting state (only the device inductance $X_\mathrm{L}$, \reffig[d-e]{fig:figS_fits_and_inductance}).
+The fit device inductance, shown in \reffig[f]{fig:figS_fits_and_inductance}, grows rapidly as the device is tuned from superconducting to insulating regimes, correlating strongly with the measured resistance, shown in \reffig[g]{fig:figS_fits_and_inductance}.
+Above the superconducting transition temperature the device inductance is negligible, whereas at low temperatures the device response is consistent with an extremely large inductance, exceeding $10~\mathrm{\mu H}$ near the SIT and approaching $1~\mathrm{mH}$ in the insulating regime.
+We interpret the extremely large inductance in the insulating phase as reflecting a diverging low-temperature inductance, $L \rightarrow \infty$ as $T \rightarrow 0$, as would physically be expected for a vanishing superfluid stiffness.

-Summarizing up to this point, a simple model of non-equilibrium sample temperature explains the excess noise observed at the SIT, the correlated structure between $P$ and $|S_{11}|^2$, and the origin of anomalous metallic behavior in our device.
-The nature of the non-equilibrium steady-state, however, has not yet been thoroughly explored.
-In ordinary metals, non-equilibrium steady states driven by an applied bias carry signatures of carrier charges and their interactions \cite{steinbach_observation_1996}.
-Near the superconductor-insulator transition, it has been put forward that current fluctuations about the non-equilibrium steady states are universally determined by the dynamical critical exponent \cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006,sonner_hawking_2012}.
+Summarizing up to this point, a simple model of elevated sample temperature explains the excess noise observed at the SIT, the correlation between $P$ and $|S_{11}|^2$, and the origin of anomalous metallic behavior in our device.
+We emphasize that the inferred sample temperature $T_\mathrm{s}$ characterizes the measured voltage fluctuations and represents an effective temperature as defined by the fluctuation-dissipation theorem, without implying any specific microscopic interpretation.
+Further, a simple circuit model can be used to understand the behavior of $|S_{11}|^2$ and make an inference of device inductance.